codr7/swifties-repl/README.md

 [6765 360 162]
 ```

-Since the only recursive call is in tail position, `recall` may be used to trigger tail call optimization.
+Since the only recursive call is in tail position, `recall` may be used to trigger tail call optimization.
-

 ```
 1  (func fibtail-2 [Int Int Int] [Int]
 1      (let [n _ a _ b _]